 If you are a registered shareholder, you may vote in person at the Meeting or you may sign the enclosed Form of Proxy appointing the named persons or some other person you choose, who need not be a shareholder, to represent you as proxyholder and vote your shares at the Meeting.
-Holders of shares may also exercise their voting rights by calling the toll-free number 1-888-489-7352 or any other number indicated on the Form of Proxy or the voting instruction form.
+Registered shareholders may also exercise their voting rights by calling the toll-free number 1-888-489-7352 or any other number indicated on the Form of Proxy, or by going to the following website: www.astvotemyproxy.com.
 If your shares are held in the name of an intermediary, please see the box on page 4 for voting instructions.